openpolitics/manifesto/index.md

 We believe that individuals should:

 * Be treated equally by the law, without discrimination[^discrimination], and be entitled to equal protection of the law.
-* Be free to act in any manner that does not harm another individual, and does not infringe upon the rights of other individuals.
+* Be free to act in any manner that does not harm another individual without their consent, and does not infringe upon the rights of other individuals.
 * Enjoy a fundamental right to privacy from the state or their agents.

 [^discrimination]: On the basis of gender identity, disability, sex, romantic orientation, sexual orientation, ethnicity, race, perceived ethnicity and/or race, age, religious and/or spiritual belief, occupation, union membership, marital status, or any other status based on the group, class, or category to which a person is perceived to belong.